 Aetna’s President need not look any further than the Chief Medical Officer’s letter to understand why Aetna’s stock price is so low; Aetna is out of touch.

-*Dr. Dorfman was a member of the Council on Dental Practice of the Dental Society of the State of New York at the time of initial publication.
+*Dr. Dorfman is a member of the Council on Dental Practice of the Dental Society of the State of New York.